"Cosmopolis" brings star Pattinson to Cannes

-CANNES, France (Reuters) - “Twilight” star Robert Pattinson is a ruthless billionaire on a journey to self-destruction in Canadian director David Cronenberg’s “Cosmopolis”, a searing attack on greed and capitalism launching at the Cannes film festival.
+CANNES, France, May 25 (Reuters) - “Twilight” star Robert Pattinson is a ruthless billionaire on a journey to self-destruction in Canadian director David Cronenberg’s “Cosmopolis”, a searing attack on greed and capitalism launching at the Cannes film festival.

 In the movie based on a Don DeLillo novel of the same name, capitalism is corrupting, characters cannot communicate, and people joke that rats could be the new currency.
 The film is competing for the festival’s top prize to be awarded on Sunday.